MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 {
     if (forceAll)
     {
-        // The first time a GameObject is sent to a client, send all the data (and no dirty bits) writer.WritePackedUInt32((uint)this.int1);
+        // The first time a game object is sent to a client, send all the data (and no dirty bits) writer.WritePackedUInt32((uint)this.int1);
         writer.WritePackedUInt32((uint)this.int2);
         writer.Write(this.MyString);